 Sexual orientations.
 (Continuous scale)

 - The magnetic poles' tilt alignment geometry determines all sexual orientations.
-(Excluding asexuals) Harmonic angles of the magnetic fields allow synchronization of the magnetic fields of the couple.
+(Excluding asexuals) Harmonic angles of the magnetic fields allow synchronization of the couple's magnetic fields.
 They are expressed in the potential for charging life-force energy and are reflected in sexual attraction.
 Non-harmonic angles of the magnetic field do not allow synchronization and express sexual Repulsion.

 Asexuals, Heterosexuals, Lesbians, gays, and bisexuals are prominent sexual orientations.

-- The magnetic fields' location in the human body is predetermined at birth, but they are not part of the heredity.
-There is likely an environmental impact on their final location in the newborn body.
+- The magnetic field's location in the human body is predetermined at birth but is not part of the heredity.
+It is likely an environmental impact on their final location in the newborn body.
 (Fits in with a well-known paradox in which identical twins with identical genetic characteristics do not have the same sexual orientation.)

 - Sexual Orientations are predetermined at birth for the majority of the population.
 Since it is a continuous scale, social and psychological reasons likely take place when people are close to the "separator range."
 (Virtual range)